azaghal/factorio-beyond-vanilla-qol/README.md

     > Additional savegame-specific achievements to track and share with others.

+-   Quicker map tagging using right-click ([Quick Map Tag](https://mods.factorio.com/mod/QuickMapTag))

+    > (Re)introduces simpler map tagging (from older versions of Factorio).
+Simply right-click on the map to place a tag.
+Click on the tag (as usual) to edit it.

 -   Easily move around/past pipes and tightly-packed machines ([Squeak Through](https://mods.factorio.com/mod/Squeak%20Through))

     > Makes it easier to move around the base, particularly being able to get past pipes and tightly packed machines - without having to deconstruct them just to get out.